NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 Note that both `customer5.example.` and `customer6.example.` have legacy delegations in the zone as well.
 It is important to have those legacy delegations to maintain support for legacy resolvers, that do not support incremental deleg.
-DNSSEC signers SHOULD construct the NS RRset and glue for the legacy delegation from the DELEG RRset.
+DNSSEC signers SHOULD construct the NS RRset and glue for the legacy delegation from the IDELEG RRset.

 # Minimal implementation